Skatteetaten/aurora-spring-boot-mvc-starter/README.md

 The headers set are based on these values:
 - `Korrelasjonsid` taken from the `RequestKorrelasjon` class.
 If not found, it will generate a new ID.
 - `Medlindsid` will always generate a new ID.
-- `Klientid` set from the environment variable AURORA_HEADER_KLIENTID or uses application name as fallback (using the `spring.application.name` property).
+- `Klientid` set from the environment variable AURORA_KLIENTID or uses application name as fallback (using the `spring.application.name` property).
 The `User-Agent` header will also be set to the same value.

 ### Graceful Shutdown Handler for Tomcat